 Go indoor climbing at Klatreverket Bergen

 If you want to unleash your inner adrenaline junkie, head to the walls!
+Even when it rains in Bergen, there are plenty of indoor options.
 Klatreverket Bergen specialises in bouldering, with walls for all abilities.

 There’s the main room, a back room with some more walls, a children’s room and even a sauna – perfect for relaxing after a climbing session!